Avzix/Book-n-deal/README.md

 Due to multiple rounds of feedback on our high-fidelity interfaces, several changes were made and new elements were added to make the app’s flow smoother and less abrupt.
 New sections were introduced to better complement existing interfaces, reduce information overload, and distribute content more effectively across the application.

+### 7.4.1 New Changes

 ## Login / Register

 |       Before        |       After             |
 |---------------------|-------------------------|
 | ![inicio-registro(before)](https://github.com/user-attachments/assets/2bd0732a-6295-4c4e-82ce-679d1960416a) | ![inicio-registro(after)](https://github.com/user-attachments/assets/4a465dfd-2b5d-462e-b718-6e33c81c0758) |

+To address the lack of clear error feedback in the login and registration interfaces, several improvements were implemented.
+Informative placeholders were added to guide users on the expected input format, reducing confusion and helping prevent incorrect submissions.

+In the registration form, password security requirements were made explicit, including a clearly stated minimum of 6 characters.
+This ensures users understand the criteria before attempting to create an account, reducing frustration and failed attempts.

+As a result of these enhancements, users now receive clearer guidance throughout the process, improving overall usability, reducing registration errors, and supporting a smoother, more intuitive experience that aligns with heuristic best practices for error prevention and communication.

 ## Feed